 Timing is an important part of improving email response rates.
 Why?
 Well, not everyone spends every waking second staring at their inbox.

-There will likely be certain times in the day when users are actively checking their inbox and it’s important to analyze this as a business every time you send an email.
+There will likely be certain times in the day when users are actively checking their inboxes, and it’s crucial to analyze this as a business every time you send an email.
 How long does it take for users to open their emails?
 Are some users only opening them at certain times of the day or week?

 Some general rules of email timing are to avoid Mondays where possible and instead opt for mid-week email campaigns.
 Peak times are usually on the morning commute or during their lunch break.
-Emails, after they’ve finished work, might not get read immediately and therefore get lost in the volume of emails in the inbox.
+After they’ve finished work, emails might not get read immediately and therefore get lost in the volume of emails in the inbox.

 Create an Eye-catching Subject Line

 A lot of the influence that comes with improving your email response rates is how intriguing the emails are to the user.
-If they’ve got a less than impressive subject line, then they’re likely to scroll past and not open it.
-However, if it’s part in capitals or there’s a sense of urgency or enticement offered, then there’s more likelihood of the user opening the email at least.
-Play on human curiosity where you can and use buzz words that are going to raise interest.
+If they’ve got a less-than-impressive subject line, they’re likely to scroll past it and not open it.
+However, if it’s part of capital or there’s a sense of urgency or enticement offered, then there’s more likelihood of the user opening the email at least.
+Play on human curiosity where you can and use buzzwords that will raise interest.

-There are online tools that you can use to help create more interesting subject lines like this one from Active Campaign.
+There are online tools that you can use to help create more exciting subject lines like this one from Active Campaign.
 The more unique the subject line, the better!